Goinwrong/Christmas-bash/CONTRIBUTING.md

-# Contributing to Programmer Girlfriend
+# Contributing to Christmas bash

-Thank you for considering contributing to Programmer Girlfriend!
+Thank you for considering contributing to Christmas-bash!
 Your contributions are greatly appreciated.
 Before contributing, please take a moment to read through this guide.

 ## How Can You Contribute?